rbowsley/lamplighthelp/source/11-3-0_Viewing_All_Grant_Records.markdown

 ![{{Grant}} records list](60.3.0a.png)

 The table shows all {{grant}} records occurring within a set date range ordered by most recent date to oldest (that is the date saved in the record, not the date that they were entered onto the system).
-The default range of dates shown (for example, all records from two months in the past to two months in the future) can be set in your 'Personal Settings', and can be different for each individual.
+The default range of dates shown (for example, all records from two months in the past to two months in the future) can be set in your 'Personal Settings'.
+These can be different for each individual.
 For more on this see [16.4.3 Personal Settings: Default Values for Dates on Lists](/help/index/p/16.4.3).

 ### Choose and Save which Table Columns You See